opil/documentation/docs/admin/SP/opil_server_sp_install.md

 Install from SourceCode:

-* put everything to your src folder of your catkin workspace or create a new one by typing catkin_init_workspace in src folder.
+* put all ROS packages of Sensing and Perception to your src folder of your catkin workspace or create a new one by typing catkin_init_workspace in src folder.
 Then compile it with catkin_make in one folder up.
 ```
 cd ..
 catkin_make